 Richard Georges is a writer of poetry, fiction, and essays.
-His work has appeared in Prelude, Smartish Pace, Barrelhouse, The Caribbean Writer, The Puritan, The Poetry Review, WILDNESS, Wasafiri, decomP, The Rusty Toque, Baldhip, Susumba, Under the Radar, sx salon, those that this, Reservoir, L’Ephemere Review, Cordite Poetry Review, The 2018 Forward Book of Poetry and elsewhere.
+His work has appeared in Prelude, Smartish Pace, Barrelhouse, The Caribbean Writer, The Puritan, The Poetry Review, WILDNESS, Wasafiri, The Rusty Toque, The BVI Beacon, The White Review, Entropy and elsewhere.

 He holds a BA in English from Texas Christian University, an MA in Creative Writing from Aberystwyth University, and a PhD in Critical and Creative Writing from the University of Sussex.
-He chairs the Humanities Department at H. Lavity Stoutt Community College and is also a founding editor of Moko, a journal of Caribbean arts and letters.
+Richard is also a founding editor of Moko, a journal of Caribbean arts and letters.
 He lives and works in the British Virgin Islands.